BNasmith/PTForsyth/PTFWorkofChrist.md

-that the anger of God was simply the automatic recoil of His moral order upon the transgressor, the nemesis which dogs him and makes hard his way, his self -harden- ing ; as if there were no personal reaction of a Holy God Himself upon the sin, and no infliction of His displeasure upon the sinner.
-This is an impression I should be sorry to leave ; for it is one that would take much of its most holy significance and solemn mystery out of the work of Christ.
+that the anger of God was simply the automatic recoil of His moral order upon the transgressor, the nemesis which dogs him and makes hard his way, his self -harden- ing; as if there were no personal reaction of a Holy God Himself upon the sin, and no infliction of His displeasure upon the sinner.
+This is an impression I should be sorry to leave; for it is one that would take much of its most holy significance and solemn mystery out of the work of Christ.

-Was Christ's bearing of God's wrath just His exposure to the action of the vast moral machine ?
-Did He just become involved, as our rescuer, in the mechanism which regulates ethical Humanity, using at times man's anger as its agent ?
+Was Christ's bearing of God's wrath just His exposure to the action of the vast moral machine?
+Did He just become involved, as our rescuer, in the mechanism which regulates ethical Humanity, using at times man's anger as its agent?
 This mechanism might be there possibly with-

 239